 Now, to understand it, we first need to be clear about the two concepts:

-File extension of Scala source file may be either “.scala” or “.sc”.
-Scala language lets you create any kind of application like web application, mobile application, desktop based application etc.
+The file extension of the Scala source file may be either “.scala” or “.sc”.
+Scala language lets you create any kind of application like web application, mobile application, desktop-based application, etc.

-Scala can easily be installed on any UNIX or Windows based system.
-There is one prerequisite before installing Scala on your machine that you must have Java 1.8 or greater installed on your computer.
-If java is already installed, you can verify it by running below command on the CMD:
+Scala can easily be installed on any UNIX or Windows-based system.
+There is one prerequisite before installing Scala on your machine; you must have Java 1.8 or greater installed on your computer.
+If java is already installed, you can verify it by running the below command on the CMD:

-Once you have java installed on your machine you can follow below steps to proceed:
+Once you have java installed on your machine, you can follow the below steps to proceed:

 - You can download Scala from its official website: https://www.scala-lang.org/download/

-- Next, add this SCALA_HOME variable to PATH environment variable.
+- Next, add this SCALA_HOME variable to the PATH environment variable.

-- Now, to check if it has installed successfully.
+- Now, to check if it has been installed successfully.
 Open a fresh command prompt window and type “scala”.
-Something like below should appear on the screen.
+Something like the below should appear on the screen.